 FAQ: Before You Arrive

-A successful year of study at Columbia's Graduate School of Journalism is an important step to launching or elevating your journalism career.
+A successful year at Columbia Graduate School of Journalism is an important step to launching or elevating your journalism career.
 Here are some Frequently Asked Questions to help you get most out of your time at Columbia.

 To heighten the chances of finding a job after graduation, what steps can a prospective student take prior to attending Columbia’s Graduate School of Journalism?

 First, you need to read, report and write.
 Our curriculum is designed to vastly improve your journalism skills and prepare you to work in the news media industry in multiple platforms.
-Students who have done reporting and writing before entering Columbia are likely to leave with more advanced skills.
+Students who have prior journalism experience are likely to leave with more advanced skills.
 They will also have a stronger writing portfolio that will provide an advantage in applying for post-graduate jobs, particularly among the competitive summer internship programs with Fall deadlines.
-You should expect that most media employers will require previous journalism experience; all employers will gauge your abilities by your reporting and writing samples.
+You should expect that major media employers will require previous journalism experience; all employers will gauge your abilities by your reporting and writing samples.

 To begin, think broadly about where you might gain experience, such as getting published in local newspapers, magazines, websites, or working to produce multimedia content like news videos or slideshows for local news web pages.
-If you have very few clips, don't concern yourself with brand-name publications: you'll have the chance later to aim high!
+If you have very few clips, don't focus just on brand-name publications: you'll have the chance later to aim high.
 Study websites in which you have an interest, watch and listen to a broad range of newscasts, follow key columnists and news media websites and develop story ideas that fit those companies.
 Your writing should be journalistic – meaning stories that are reported - and not just first-person essays, opinion posts and reviews.
 Employers put little stock in single-source stories -- they want to see work that shows you can report with complexity and write with precision, concisely and with authority.